OAAX-standard/OAAX/docs/FAQ.md

 **How often does the standard change?**
 OAAX aims for **stable, versioned releases**.
 Breaking changes are minimized to maintain compatibility.

-**How can I join the steering group?**
-Active contributors or organizations using OAAX in production may request to join the steering committee.
-See [Governance](../community/governance.md) for details.

 ---

 ### 🧾 Licensing & Legal